Brand name :- Opdivo

 Ans.
 Opdivo is a cancer medicine that is used for the treatment of numerous types of cancers like radical skin cancer, lung cancer, kidney cancer, classical Hodgkin lymphoma, squamous cell cancer of the head and neck, bladder cancer, and liver cancer.

 Q2.
-In what condition is opdivo (nivolumab) used?
+In what condition is opdivo (Nivolumab 100mg Injection) used?

 Ans.
 Opdivo injection is used in the following conditions:-

 Melanoma:- patients with melanoma that can’t be removed by surgery as a single agent.

 Non-small cell lung cancer:- patients with non-small cell lung cancer who have progressed on or after treatment with platinum-based chemotherapy.

 Q3.
 How is opdivo (Nivolumab 100mg Injection) taken?

 Ans.
 This medication is given as an intravenous infusion by your doctor or nurse.
 The dose and schedule vary by approved indication.

 Ans Opdivo works with your immune system to attack cancer, but it can also cause your immune system to attack normal organs and tissues.
 Your doctor will monitor with certain blood tests.